Can’t find a birth certificate? A strategy for illegitimacy

 When I began my family tree research back in the 1980s, I heard it said frequently, by more experienced genealogists, that if I could not find a birth in the GRO indexes, it was because the child was not registered.

 A few years later, with more experience under my belt, I still heard the same words echoing between the bookshelves, lecterns and corridors of the Family Records Centre.
-By then it would raise a smile.
-I knew that on rare occasions this was actually true, but for the majority of scenarios not true.
-Thirty years later and having researched 1000s of individuals I can reiterate that it is very rare indeed.
+By then, I knew that on rare occasions this was actually true, but for the majority of scenarios not true.
+Thirty years later and having researched 1000s of individuals I can reiterate that it is rare indeed.

 So why can’t you find that elusive birth record?
 I am reminded of something I heard in a lecture just last year, the record does not exist or you are looking in the wrong place.

 Okay this admits that sometimes records do not exist or no longer exist, but what about looking in the wrong place?
-I would wager this is the most likely answer to your question.
-In fact this was the reason why I would smile when I heard the ‘they weren’t registered’ answer because I thought it was more likely that the researcher was not wearing their logic hat!
+I would wager this is the most likely answer to the question ‘why can’t I find their birth?’
+To claim ‘they weren’t registered’ is often lazy thinking or if being generous, the researcher is not wearing their logic hat!